All Episodes

 Hi, Mark.

-I grew up with uh radio free Europe.
+I grew up with Radio Free Europe.

-And had it not been for the United States telling millions and millions of Europeans what was going on in their countries, they wouldn't have had a clue because of the way the media was owned and the property.
+And had it not been for the United States telling millions and millions of Europeans what was going on in their countries, they wouldn't have had a clue because of the way the media was owned and the problem.

 It was the only voice.

-Radio Free Europe existed for the purpose of countering the fact that in Eastern Europe and in the Soviet Union there was one message offered, and it was the only one that was allowed.
+Radio Free Europe existed for the purpose of countering the fact that in Eastern Europe and in the Soviet Union, there was one message offered and it was the only one that was allowed.

 So we created this radio network to bombard those countries with a different message.